whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 The result?

-This will reduce the concentration of allergens [up to five to seven-fold](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"}.
+This can reduce the concentration of allergens [up to five to seven-fold](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"}.

 Nice!